sparkfun/SparkFun_Qwiic_Pocket_Dev_Board_ESP32_C6/docs/troubleshooting.md

 ## General Troubleshooting

 !!! warning "Need Help?"
-    If you need technical assistance or more information on a product that is not working as you expected, we recommend heading on over to the [SparkFun Technical Assistance](https://www.sparkfun.com/technical_assistanc) page for some initial troubleshooting.
+    If you need technical assistance or more information on a product that is not working as you expected, we recommend heading over to the [SparkFun Technical Assistance](https://www.sparkfun.com/technical_assistanc) page for some initial troubleshooting.

     <center>
     [SparkFun Technical Assistance Page](https://www.sparkfun.com/technical_assistance){ .md-button .md-button--primary }